 Do not limit yourself in the audit process.
 Evaluate other opportunities such as store returns, warehouse transfers, and damage processing to isolate other risk factors.
 Consider other nonoperational departments and functions such as maintenance, security guards, and petty cash to create an overall approach to limiting risk.
 Again the purpose of an effective audit program is to identify potential shrink issues and ensure compliance to operational processes.
-Information garnered from an audit can be utilized to recognize excellent work and factored in an employee’s performance evaluation.
-Celebrate the wins!
+Information garnered from an audit can be used to recognize excellent work and factored in an employee’s performance evaluation.
+Celebrate the wins.

 Similar to the safety committee meetings and the integral part they have in elevating safety awareness, the same can be said for loss prevention focus groups.
 LP focus groups are also made up of hourly, management and loss prevention employees.
 Involvement is key.
 Some of the discussion points involve shrink issues, feedback on policies and procedures, and assistance in the audit development process.

 Physical security in a distribution center consists of four core elements: security guards, burglar alarms, closed-circuit television, and card access.
 A fifth element, electronic article surveillance (EAS), may be used depending on the type of product stored in inventory.

 The presence of on-site logistics loss prevention management does not eliminate the need for security guards.
 In determining your security guard needs, you must assess the operation.
 Consider how many employees work in the facility, the number of employee entrances, your warehouse receiving and shipping volume, and the average number of visitors.